AshMagill/mernrod/README.md

 <!-- USAGE -->
 ## Usage

-Reboot and login, check the manual to get a hondle on navigation and programs (windows + f1)
+Reboot and login, check the manual to get a handle on navigation and programs (windows + f1)

 <!-- CONTRIBUTING -->
 ## Contributing